Solid Waste

 Solid Waste as a Renewable Resource

-aerobic composting iconBy definition, solid waste is any type of waste material, with the exception of gases and liquid waste, produced from a range of difference sources that are no longer regarded as valuable by their owner, and are therefore discarded.
-These solid waste products include organic and inorganic household wastes, local authority waste and general rubbish as well as both commercial and industrial wastes which have all been thrown away as solid waste.
+Typically solid waste products include organic and inorganic household wastes, local authority waste and general rubbish as well as both commercial and industrial wastes which have all been thrown away as solid waste.
+This does not include liquid or semisolid sludge and slurry wastes.

 Solid waste disposal is one of major problems being faced by all countries across the world but the energy from solid waste cannot be neglected as a valuable energy source.
 We can use solid waste materials to generate power and meet in some part the ever increasing demand for electrical energy allowing us to conserve the worlds finite supply of fossil fuels.